AJenbo/DiabloGrooboAnalysis/readme.md

 ## Conclusion

-The combination of conflicting factors demonstrate Groobo used illegitimate means to produce the results shown in the run, including using more than one release of _Diablo_, modifying memory directly to create otherwise impossible dungeon level layouts and item drops, combining footage from different runs, and using gameplay-removing video splices.
+The combination of conflicting factors demonstrate Groobo used illegitimate means to produce the results shown in the run, including using more than one release of _Diablo_, modifying memory directly to create otherwise impossible dungeon level layouts and item drops, combining gameplay from different runs, and using gameplay-removing video splices.

 Throughout the run, a number of artifacts and game behaviors indicate that _Diablo_ version 1.00 is in use as identified on the main menu screen while other portions indicate that _Diablo_ 1.09 is in use as identified on the title screen.
 Alternately, other versions of _Diablo_ such as 1.04 might have been used for some sections but could not have been used for the entire run as demonstrated by the title screen.
 Many of the game behaviors and available quests are mutually exclusive, indicating the run was spliced together from multiple playthroughs using at least two different versions of the game.
 Similarly, the game seed and dungeon seed cannot be generated in legitimate play under any circumstances and indicate external modifications.
 Finally, A number of graphical and audible artifacts indicate video splices in multiple places, in some cases removing small portions of gameplay in ways that would impact the recorded completion time.